regiregi22/RaspiNail/raspibolt_20_pi.md

 The node runs headless, that means without keyboard or display, so the operating system Raspberry Pi OS Lite is used.

 1. Download and install the [Raspberry Pi Imager](https://www.raspberrypi.org/software/){:target="_blank"}
-2. Choose "Raspberry Pi OS (other)" and then "Raspberry Pi OS Lite (32-bit)", choose your SD-card and write the image.
+2. Choose "Other general-purpose OS" and then "Ubuntu Server 21.10 64-bit", choose your SD-card and write the image.

 ### Enable Secure Shell